etherlinkcom/docs/docs/bridging/bridging-tezos.md

 You can configure any FA1.2 or FA2 token for bridging by deploying the necessary contracts.
 You can use this tool to simplify the process by deploying the contracts for a single token: https://github.com/baking-bad/etherlink-bridge.

+Setting up a token for bridging in this way does not make it appear on the bridge web site.

 <!-- Any other info appropriate here? -->

 ### Sending FA bridging transactions